ThomasMarquardt/AdlsGen2SasSamples/README.md

           }
         }

-The easiest way to run and debug the test cases is with [IntelliJ] [idea].
+The easiest way to run and debug the test cases is with [IntelliJ](https://www.jetbrains.com/idea/).
 Simply clone the sample code repository and then load the pom.xml file in IntelliJ.

 Alternatively you can build and run the tests using maven: